Oripi/wix-covid-wishlist/README.md

 * Use some of the various libraries that Corvid exposes to us for manipulating our website.
 * Create our own database table and use CRUD (Create, Read, Update, Delete) operations on it.

-# so let's get started!
+# So let's get started!
-the first thing we need is... a website! so let's start by creating a new website where we can try our code. since we're creating a Wishlist for an online store, select the "online-store" option when creating a new website. in case you created a different kind of website you can always enable it through the same menu that you add different elements to your website, just under the `store` section.
+The first thing we need is... a website! so let's start by creating a new website where we can try our code.
+Since we're creating a Wishlist for an online store, select the "online-store" option when creating a new website.
+In case you created a different kind of website you can always enable it through the same menu that you add different elements to your website, just under the `store` section.

-now, let's enable Corvid so we'll be able to modify what we need:
+Now, let's enable Corvid so we'll be able to modify what we need:
 ![alt enable corvid](images/enableCorvid.png)

-next, let's go to "Product Page" and create an `Add to wishlist` button.
+Next, let's go to "Product Page" and create an `Add to wishlist` button.
 ![alt wishlist button](images/addToWishlistButton.png)

 ### Bonus:
-if you wanna be really fancy you can also add a popup that will show once an item has been added to wishlist:
+If you wanna be really fancy you can also add a popup that will show once an item has been added to wishlist:
 ![alt wishlist popup](images/addToWishlistPopup.png)

-we'll manipulate it later to show and hide with animations. make sure to hide it on page load (this can be done by right clicking on the element, selecting the `View Properties` window from the menu and checking the `Hidden on Load` option).
+We'll manipulate it later to show and hide with animations.
+Make sure to hide it on page load (this can be done by right clicking on the element, selecting the `View Properties` window from the menu and checking the `Hidden on Load` option).

-we're going to need a database to store our Wishlist data, so let's create one. in the sidebar under `Database` click the `Add a new collection` link and select the `start from scratch` option. name the collection `Wishlist` and in permissions select `Member-generated content` so only members will be able to add and remove items from Wishlists.
+We're going to need a database to store our Wishlist data, so let's create one.
+In the sidebar under `Database` click the `Add a new collection` link and select the `start from scratch` option.
+Name the collection `Wishlist` and in permissions select `Member-generated content` so only members will be able to add and remove items from Wishlists.
-> after creating the database save the site and refresh the page in order to see native collections, such as `Products` table.
+> After creating the database save the site and refresh the page in order to see native collections, such as `Products` table.

-now we're going to need to add columns to the table to store the `UserId, Product, AddedDate` and any other column that you want your users to fill that can be used later on.
+Now we're going to need to add columns to the table to store the `UserId, Product, AddedDate` and any other column that you want your users to fill that can be used later on.
 > Do not modify the `Field key` of the column, the `Field key` is generated automatically based on the `Field name` and we're going to use it later to query and display the data. for example the column `UserId` should have a `Field name` named `userId`.

-when creating the columns create them with the following types:
+When creating the columns, select following types:
 * UserId - Text
-* Product - reference column that is referenced to the products table
+* Product - Reference - with a reference to the products table (single reference)
 * AddedDate - Date and Time
-in case you made a mistake in the column creation you can edit it via the settings of the column.
+In case you made a mistake in the column creation you can edit it via the settings of the column.
 You may get a warning message, but that's ok because we haven't used the table yet.

 Finally it's time to write some code!

-open up the dev console by clicking on it in the lower part of the page:
+Select the Product page and open up the dev console by clicking on it in the lower part of the page:
 ![alt wishlist popup](images/devConsole.png)
-you should see the default code:
+You should see the default code:
 ```javascript
 // For full API documentation, including code examples, visit http://wix.to/94BuAAs